ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 real-time system.

 This post takes a tour through the advice given in John Ogness's 2020
-presentation: "A Checklist for Writing Linux Real-Time Applications"[^12].
+presentation: ["A Checklist for Writing Linux Real-Time Applications"][11].
 You'll explore how to optimize a Linux system and application for real-time execution using John's real-time Linux development checklist.